-If an incoming call is abandoned, ringing on the trunk 6.47 from the central office ceases causing the (R) relay to remain normal which in turn causes the (LK) relay to re-lease and remain non-operated.
+6.47 If an incoming call is abandoned, ringing on the trunk from the central office ceases causing the (R) relay to remain normal which in turn causes the (LK) relay to release and remain non-operated.
 The (R1) relay, however, is locked up to ground at the (Z3) relay and this condition causes the (A), (B) and (D) relays in the ringing and common timing circuit to continue operating as described in 6.45.
-The operacircuit to continue operating as described in 6.45.
-The opera-tion and release of the (B) relay control the functioning of the common timing relays (W), (Z), (W1) and (Z1).
+The operation and release of the (B) relay control the functioning of the common timing relays (W), (Z), (W1) and (Z1).
 When the (LK) relay releases and the (Z1) relay operates, ground from the (R1) relay through the contacts of the (Z1) and (LK) relays operates the (W2) relay.
 When the (Z1) relay releases the (Z2) relay operates from this same ground through the contacts of the (LK) and (W2) relays.
-When the (Z1) relay reoperates the (W2) relay releases and the (W3) relay operates.
+When the (Z1) relay releases the (W2) relay releases the (W3) relay operates.
+When the (Z1) relay releases the (Z3) relay releases and the (W3) relay operates.
 When the (Z1) relay releases the (Z3) relay operates and the (W3) relay releases removing the ground which held the (R1) relay operated.
 The release of the (R1) relay opens the circuit to the (A) relay causing the (A), (B) and (D) relays to release and extinguish the flashing of the trunk lamps.
 Release of the (R1) relay also causes all other relays in the timing circuit to release.
 This timing arrangement provides for continuing the flashing of the trunk lamps of from four to fourteen seconds after ringing on the trunk ceases in the case of an abandoned call.
 Should central office ringing current be reapplied to the trunk before the (Z3) relay operates the (LK) relay would reoperate, releasing the (W2), (Z2) or (W3) relays.
 The (R1) relay would remain operated, being still locked up to ground at the (Z3) relay and, therefore, the audible and visual signals would continue to operate in the normal manner.